se-edu/addressbook-level2/doc/LearningOutcomes.md

   during that session.<br>
   <img src="images/TaggingClass.png" width='400' />

-  > Note that if the list of `Tagging`s is kept in the `Tagging` class, the diagram would be like this:
+  > Note that if the list of `Tagging`s is kept as a class-level variable the `Tagging` class,
+    the diagram would be like this:<br>
   <img src="images/TaggingsInTagging.png" width='400' />

 ------------------------------------------------------------------------------------------------------